Supertraits / Trait Dependencies

 -

 When authoring a trait, you can specify traits that a type must also.
-These are called Supertraits.
+These are called supertraits.

 For the example above, any type that implements

-GraphicsDevicemust also implementDeviceId. -
+Mammalmust also implementAnimal. -

 -